 Dr. Speakman enjoys practicing comprehensive ophthalmology, managing a wide variety of eye problems, including glaucoma, cataract, macular degeneration, and diabetic eye disease.
 He performs numerous surgical procedures including refractive lens exchange, cataract, and glaucoma lasers.
 He served as Chief of Surgery at Doctors Hospital for four years, and Chief of Ophthalmology at The Medical Center and St. Francis Hospital for one year each.
 He is the past treasurer for the Ambulatory Surgical Center of Columbus, and is on staff at local hospitals.

-Dr. Speakman has been married to Charlene for over 40 years, has two children, a daughter-in-law and numerous cats.
+Dr. Speakman has been married to Charlene for over 44 years, has two children, a daughter-in-law and numerous cats.
 He enjoys activities with his family, is addicted to senior league softball, playing on the West Georgia Eye Care senior softball team in Columbus, and also on a traveling softball tournament team, the Georgia Alabama Seniors (the GAS team for short).
 He also enjoys playing in golf tournaments with the Georgia Senior Golfers Association, and enjoys other spectator sports.
-He was recently asked to join the Atlanta Astros, an over-53 baseball team slated to play in the Roy Hobbs World Series in Fort Meyers, Florida this November (2016).
+He recently began participating in the Atlanta Area Men’s Senior Baseball League, and is currently on the Atlanta Angels, an over-55 baseball team.
+He has participated in the Roy Hobbs World Series in Fort Meyers, Florida the last 2 years, and came in third place on the Tuscaloosa Tornadoes, a 53+ team, and first place on the Midwest Nine, a 60+ team in November 2017.
 He and his wife are active members of Christ Community Church.
-Dr. Speakman considers it a pleasure to practice and serve in the community where he grew up.